kolosek/guides/style/nodejs/README.md

 * Introduction to [GraphQL].
 * Getting started with Node.js, Express.js and GraphQL [#1].
 * REST API with Node.js, Express.js and Sequelize. [#2].
+* Example of [model definition] with Sequelize
+* Example of [associations] between models with Sequelize
 * Express.js code structure [best practices].
 * Setup babel with Node [#3].
 * Add [index.js] to root of the project to compile your code with babel.